andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 # Part 2: The Journey Towards Success

 Notes:
-Andrew's three big topics:

-Andrew's might be:

- * Establish a Domain Vision
- * Find the AS-IS bounded contexts - you can start from the top, or take value-stream slices, going *end-to-end* helps a lot
-    * Context Map
+Andrew isn't yet talking enough about:
 	* Copying data
-    * Alberto Brandolini's ()->|()->() diagram
-    * Warning! - SubDomains
-    * Core Domain, and other Strategic design patterns
+		* Link this back in when we talk about the "()->|()->()" archetype?

+Andrew / Gayathri might talk more about:
 	* _Everyone_ does the modelling
  		* Running "awareness" sessions to engage the business and allow their language to carry weight

 There is an order to do things...

 (Have some common slide headings / topics for both @Gaythri and @Andrew to cover)